MS Christiaan Huygens: Service as a troopship

 In 1944, her port of registry was changed to Willemstad.
-Carrying 1,837 troops, Christiaan Huygens departed from the Clyde on 15 January with Convoy KMF 28, which arrived at Port Said on 30 January.
+Carrying 1,837 troops, Christiaan Huygens left the Clyde on 15 January with Convoy KMF 28, which arrived at Port Said on 30 January.
 She left the convoy at Algiers.
-Carrying 2,967 troops, she returned with Convoy MKF 28, which had departed from Port Said on 20 January and arrived at the Clyde on 2 February.
-Carrying 2,637 troops, she departed from the Clyde on 29 March with Convoy KMF 30, arriving at Port Said on 12 April.
-She then sailed to Oran, Algeria, from where she departed on 17 April as a member of Convoy NSF 20, which arrived at Naples, Italy on 20 April.
-She departed the next day with Convoy SNF 20, arriving at Oran on 24 April.
+Carrying 2,967 troops, she returned with Convoy MKF 28, which had left Port Said on 20 January and arrived at the Clyde on 2 February.
+Carrying 2,637 troops, she left the Clyde on 29 March with Convoy KMF 30, arriving at Port Said on 12 April.
+She then sailed to Oran, Algeria, from where she left on 17 April as a member of Convoy NSF 20, which arrived at Naples, Italy on 20 April.
+She left the next day with Convoy SNF 20, arriving at Oran on 24 April.
 Christiaan Huygens sailed with Convoy NSF 21 on 30 April, arriving back at Naples on 3 May.
 She then sailed to Taranto, Ital.
-She departed with Convoy IXF 14 on 5 May for Port Said, where she arrived four days later.
-A total of 2,499 personnel were embarked before she departed with Convoy MKF 31, which arrived at Liverpool on 29 May.
+She left with Convoy IXF 14 on 5 May for Port Said, where she arrived four days later.
+A total of 2,499 personnel were embarked before she left with Convoy MKF 31, which arrived at Liverpool on 29 May.
 Christiaan Huygens sailed from the Clyde on 24 August as a member of Convoy KMF 34.
 She had 3,168 troops embarked.
 Her destination was Naples, where 1,7416 troops embarked and 3,755 sacks of mail were loaded.
-She then sailed to join Convoy MKF 34, which had departed from Port Said on 3 September and arrived at Liverpool on 14 September.
+She then sailed to join Convoy MKF 34, which had left Port Said on 3 September and arrived at Liverpool on 14 September.
 Christiaan Huygens sailed with Convoy KMF 36 on 6 November.
 She was carrying 2,740 troops.
 The convoy arrived at Alexandria, Egypt on 19 November.
 She sailed on to her destination of Trincomalee, Ceylon.
-From there, she sailed to Aden, from where she departed on 28 November as a member of Convoy ABF 6, which arrived at Bombay on 4 December.
+From there, she sailed to Aden, from where she left on 28 November as a member of Convoy ABF 6, which arrived at Bombay on 4 December.
 Escorted by HMS Tyne, she detached from Convoy ABF 6 on 1 December.
 The two ships formed Convoy AJ 6, which arrived at Colombo on 5 December.
-Forming Convoy JA 1 on her own, Christiaan Huygens departed from Colombo on 11 December and arrived at Aden on 17 December.
+Forming Convoy JA 1 on her own, Christiaan Huygens left Colombo on 11 December and arrived at Aden on 17 December.
 She then sailed to Gibraltar.